 the responsibilities and opportunities of state-owned enterprises to respecting, protecting and fulfilling human rights;

 the dynamic and intertwinement between legal compliance, respecting human rights and the UN Sustainable Development Goals

-Cees van Dam’s research at RSM aims to contribute to enhancing the human rights of people adversely affected by multinational corporations.
-He will particularly look at the role the companies’ Legal Departments play in this respect.
+In his Rotterdam inaugural lecture (‘Enhancing Human Rights Protection.
+A Company Lawyer’s Business’, 2015), he analysed how companies, in particular company lawyers, may respond to human rights challenges and dilemmas.
 Are the lawyers an obstacle for businesses developing human rights policies or can they play an active role in enhancing human rights protection: for their own employees, for the people working in their supply chain, for the people working at their subsidiaries, for the people living around their plants, and for the people affected by their customers?

 Erasmus University Rotterdam RSM - Rotterdam School of Management Department of Business-Society Management

-Scholarly Publications (8)
+Scholarly Publications (7)

 C.C. van Dam (2015).
 Human rights obligations of transnational corporations in domestic tort law.
 In Jernej Cernic & Tara Van Ho (Eds.), Human Rights and Business: Direct Corporate Accountability for Human RIghts (pp. 475-497).
 Oisterwijk: Wolf Legal Publishers

 C.C. van Dam (2014).
 Het EVRM en de aansprakelijkheid van private partijen.
 Verkeersrecht.
 Juridisch Maandblad Wegverkeer, 62 (11), 410-417.